 As part of this effort to make our local waterways fishable and swimmable again, FOSC’s Physical/Chemical Water Quality team regularly monitors seven sites along Sligo Creek.
 Four of these sites are in the Creek itself, and three are in stormwater outfalls or stream tributaries of the Creek.
 The Map of Outfall Monitoring Sites shows both active and legacy sites.

 The Water Quality team tests for a range of physical parameters and environmental pollutants, including water temperature, pH, total dissolved solids, ammonia-N, chlorine, surfactants and Coliform bacteria.
 We post our results on our website under FOSC Physical and Chemical Data and FOSC Coliform Data, and regularly share them with Montgomery County’s Department of Environmental Protection staff so that they are aware of our findings.

-In addition, FOSC’s Water WatchDogs program provides citizens with an easy way to report apparent water pollution to DEP and FOSC, so that it can be investigated and stopped, and a fine possibly issued.
+In addition, FOSC’s Water WatchDogs program provides residents and visitors with an easy way to report apparent water pollution to DEP and FOSC, so that it can be investigated and stopped, and a fine possibly issued.